 Weather permitting, we normally start in mid-April until late September.
 The membership for the season is only £15 and the first two attendances are free so that you can try it out without any commitment.

-We look forward to welcoming you; please contact Bob Wilson 01428 713113 for further information and details of when we may be permitted to start this year.
+We look forward to welcoming you; please contact Bob Wilson 01428 713113 for further information.